 But we believe that the “Accumulate first, then Disburse” model is dangerously FLAWED.

-First: It relies on guesswork and speculation.
+First, because it relies on guesswork and speculation.

 How do you know you’ll have “enough” money?
 Well, typical financial planning relies on solid mathematical formulas… using numbers that are nothing but speculation, generalization, extrapolation, and GUESSWORK!

-Second: CASH FLOW is what we actually live on.
+Secondly, because CASH FLOW is what we actually live on.

 You’ve heard it said that “It doesn’t matter how much you make, only how much you KEEP.”
 But the truth is, It doesn’t matter how much you make, how much you keep, or even how much you save – it only matters how much you can SPEND after you’ve earned it and saved it!

-Fourth: Accumulation isn’t an effective wealth-building strategy.
+Third, accumulation isn’t an effective wealth-building strategy.